A Cycloidal Quasi-Direct Drive Actuator Design, Fabrication and Control

 2.2 The QDD System Solution

 To address these issues, I adopted a Quasi-Direct Drive (QDD) architecture.
-A QDD system typically features a low gear reduction ratio, ranging from 1:3 to 1:10.
+A QDD system typically features a low gear reduction ratio, ranging from 3:1 to 10:1.
 By positioning itself between Direct Drive (1:1) and traditional high-ratio drives (1:50 or higher), it combines the structural advantages of both systems.

-The low gear ratio significantly minimizes friction and reflected inertia, rendering the actuator inherently compliant.
+The low gear ratio significantly minimizes friction and reflected inertia, making the actuator inherently compliant.
 This compliance ensures the system is smoothly back-drivable and highly responsive to external interactions, effectively mitigating the stiffness drawbacks of conventional actuators.

 Consequently, this improved back-drivability and responsiveness enable the robot to safely interact with humans and flexibly adapt to uneven terrain during dynamic locomotion.